MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Utility/Invoke-Expression.md

 This cmdlet returns no output of its own, but the invoked command may return output.

 ## NOTES

+PowerShell includes the following aliases for `Invoke-Expression`:

+- All platforms:
+  - `iex`

 In most cases, you invoke expressions using PowerShell's call operator and achieve the same results.
 The call operator is a safer method.
 For more information, see